Feeling less than motivated all too often?

-Want some practical solutions to that universal motivation-problem?
+But over the years I've found solutions to this very common problem.
 Here are 25 of them.
 Try a handful.

 Let me know which ones work well for you.

 I’m sure you’ll find at least one or two that do just that among these suggestions.

 Good for overcoming procrastination and getting things done.
 You can make the deal small or large.